Esther7171/Vmware-license-key/README.md

-# Kali-linux-installation in vmware & virtaulbox
+# Kali-linux-installation in vmware & virtualbox
 ## There are two type of virtual machine
 ### 1. Vmware
 ### 2. Virtualbox